 You pay for covered services each year before the plan begins to pay.
-This individual deductible applies separately to you and each covered dependent.
-After the amount paid reaches the individual deductible, this plan starts to pay for covered services for the rest of the year.
+After the amount paid for covered services reaches this individual deductible, this plan starts to pay for covered services for the rest of the year.
+The individual deductible applies to a person who is enrolled for self-only coverage with no dependent coverage.